gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2015-09-28-levels-collision.md

 {% endhighlight %}

-Okay, it’s a bit rough but it helps us get a picture of how a background is drawn.
+It’s a bit rough but it helps us get a picture of how a background is drawn.
 For every frame of the game, we are breaking down the width of the game screen into 8 for the total rows, then for each row, we break down the height of the game screen into 8 again.
 For each cell we draw an 8x8 rectangle (with stroke for definition) the move down 8px and draw another.
 When a column is complete we move to the next row and start again.

 <aside>
-Aside: Don’t worry too much about those +0.5s on the `strokeRect`.
+<strong>Aside:</strong> Don’t worry too much about those +0.5s on the `strokeRect`.
 Canvas has a habit of aliasing lines so they appear blurry.
 This is just a small hack to get the lines to appear clean.
 We’ll be removing all strokes when we start using real imagery anyway.
 </aside>

 Slap that into the `main()` function, just after we clear the screen: